Boson features in STM spectra of cuprate superconductors: Weak-coupling phenomenology: Conclusion and Discussion

 \SAVE{The data may appear to have multiple humps -- Ref.~\cite{Carbotte2} claimed to see a second boson feature -- so it is pertinent to check how many humps and dips are engendered by a single boson mode.}

 We have shown how a weak-coupling point of view can be used to analyze the high-energy features in the STM data of BSCCO.
 The ideal analytic shape of the feature is a linear combination of a (rounded) logarithmic-kink and a (rounded) step edge [cf. Eq.~\eqref{eq:deltaN}].
 Our proposed fitting scheme allowed us to extract (1) the boson's frequency $\Omega_0$ (2) an average electron-boson coupling $g$, and an estimate of the damping of the $d$-wave Bogoliubov quasiparticles.
-Our estimate $\Omega_0 \approx 56$ meV is in agreement with previous estimates from STM data, which were not fully in agreement with ARPES data. \LATER{TO DO: Cite the ARPES value for the boson frequency, see tabulated ARPES refs. in email thread on 9/14/11, subject "chapter 4, almost v2 comments" Also to check: is the actual O phonon frequency somewhere in the literature, to cite and compare.} Our simplified simple functional form for the boson feature [Eq. \eqref{eq:bosonfit}] facilitates the vast number of numerical fits required by the extreme spatial inhomogeneity of STM spectra in BSCCO~\cite{McElroy,inhomogeneity-refs,Jacob}.
+Our estimate $\Omega_0 \approx 56$ meV is in agreement with previous estimates from STM data, which were not fully in agreement with ARPES data \cite{ARPES_1,ARPES_2,ARPES_3,ARPES_4,ARPES_5}, (ARPES results suggest $\Omega_0 \approx 40$ meV.) \SAVE{see tabulated ARPES refs. in email thread on 9/14/11, subject "chapter 4, almost v2 comments.
+Cuk et al (Ref.~\onlinecite{ARPES_5}) refer to an actual ``half-breathing'' O frequency of $\sim 70$ meV (but softened by doping) that was measured by A. Lanzara Ref.~\onlinecite{ARPES_4}.
+Make SAVE for the following from SP 7/2013: APRES papers~\cite{ARPES_1,ARPES_2,ARPES_3,ARPES_4,ARPES_5} say the energy is 50-80 meV for the observed "kink" in dispersion (which is affected by the real part of some self energy process).
+Ref~\onlinecite{ARPES_1} observed $50 \pm 15$ meV.
+Ref~\onlinecite{ARPES_2} quoted 70 meV.
+Ref~\onlinecite{ARPES_3} was not clear.
+Ref~\onlinecite{ARPES_4} quoted 50-80 meV.
+SP believes these numbers of $\sim 70$ meV should have $E_\coh\approx 30$ meV subracted, or maybe 80 meV feature minuse $E_\coh \approx 40$ meV.
+Finally, Cuk et al~\cite{ARPES_5} arguing against an $E_coh + \Omega$ interpretation since they see the mode in the normal state too.
+They argue that the 40 meV mode is explained by ... the near 40 meV B1g phonon involving the out-of-plane motion of the in-plane oxygens.}

+Our simplified simple functional form for the boson feature [Eq. \eqref{eq:bosonfit}] facilitates the vast number of numerical fits required by the extreme spatial inhomogeneity of STM spectra in BSCCO~\cite{McElroy,inhomogeneity-refs:Pan,inhomogeneity-refs:Cren,inhomogeneity-refs:Howald,inhomogeneity-refs:Lang,inhomogeneity-refs:Fang,Jacob}.
 However, our theory did {\it not} address the spatial Fourier spectrum of the boson feature~\cite{Jinho,Zhu1,Zhu2}, which might distinguish the true functional form of $g(\qvec)$ and thus illuminate the nature of the bosonic mode.

 \SAVE{Note $I(\Ew,\eta)$, for a range of $E$ and $\eta$, can be evaluated and tabulated once and for all.
 A side result of our fits is estimates of the inverse lifetimes $\eta_\coh$ and $\eta_bos$ of the $d$-wave quasiparticles in both energy windows, which gives a consistency check on our using a formalism based on well-defined quasiparticles.}